-We would like to share an update on some of the changes we have made here at The Academy in order to ensure that all staff and students are kept safe and feel comfortable in the coming academic year.
+We would like to share an update on some of the changes we have made here at The Academy in order to ensure that all staff and students are kept safe and feel comfortable during the academic year.

-We are planning for a full return to school on Monday, August 31st.
 We can comfortably adhere to the guideline of a minimum of one meter physical distancing at all times.
-The desks have been arranged in every room to accommodate required social distancing.
-A full deep clean of the school has also been carried out during the summer and a rigorous cleaning process will be implemented throughout the school day – at morning, lunch and evening times.
+The desks are arranged in every room to accommodate required social distancing.
+A full deep clean of the school is carried out during the summer and a rigorous cleaning process is implemented throughout the school day – at morning, lunch and evening times.
 Hand sanitising units have been installed outside each of the classrooms and throughout the school building.
 Ideally, we will keep this virus out of our school entirely, so first and foremost we must emphasise that any student feeling unwell should not attend school.
-Additionally, we have outlined below some of the measures that we are putting in place in order to further facilitate social distancing to curtail the possible spread of the virus.
+Additionally, we have outlined below some of the measures that we have put in place in order to further facilitate social distancing to curtail the possible spread of the virus.

 Click on the video below to watch on overview of some of the new measures we have introduced:

 Wearing of Masks/Visors